Faroe Islands

-While part of the Kingdom of Denmark, the Faroe Islands have been self-governing since 1948, controlling most areas apart from military defence, policing, justice, currency, and foreign affairs.
-Because the Faroe Islands are not part of the same customs area as Denmark, the Faroe Islands have an independent trade policy, and can establish trade agreements with other states.
-The Faroes have an extensive bilateral free trade agreement with Iceland, known as the Hoyvík Agreement.
-In the Nordic Council, they are represented as part of the Danish delegation.
+While remaining part of the Kingdom of Denmark to this day, the Faroe Islands have extensive autonomy and control most areas apart from military defence, policing, justice and currency, with partial control over foreign affairs.
+Because the Faroe Islands are not part of the same customs area as Denmark, they have an independent trade policy and can establish their own trade agreements with other states.
+The islands have an extensive bilateral free trade agreement with Iceland, known as the Hoyvík Agreement.
 In certain sports, the Faroe Islands field their own national teams.
-They did not become a part of the European Economic Community in 1973, instead keeping the autonomy over their own fishing waters.
+In the Nordic Council and Council of Europe, they are represented as part of the Danish delegation.